Client Service Model

 • formal delegation of compliance responsibilities to firm personnel

-Step 3: Identify inherent and prospective compliance and reputation risks, gaps, and deficiencies in light of current regulatory requirements and industry standards.
+Step 3: Identify inherent and prospective compliance and reputation risks, gaps, and deficiencies in light of current regulatory requirements and industry best practices.

 Step 4: Deliver a compliance findings and recommendations report which is supported by regulatory rationale.